siruthaya/ai-case-study/README.md

 * What field is the company in?
 Pharmacutical
 * What have been the major trends and innovations of this field over the last 5&ndash;10 years?
+Artificial Intelligence (AI) and Machine Learning:
+AI is being used to accelerate drug discovery and development processes Applications include identifying drug targets, optimizing drug combinations, and improving manufacturing efficiency AI is enhancing data analytics capabilities for better decision-making Precision/Personalized Medicine:
+Growing focus on developing treatments tailored to specific patient groups based on genetic profiles Increasing number of newly approved drugs are labeled as personalized therapies
 * What are the other major companies in this field?

 ## Results

 * What has been the business impact of this company so far?
+There has been huge business impcat and this company is able to generate huge funding from various top and big pharma compaies
 * What are some of the core metrics that companies in this field use to measure success?
 How is your company performing based on these metrics?
+  The time taken to discover a drug and its efficiency, accuracy  and usage effectivness
 * How is your company performing relative to competitors in the same field?
 Variational AI
 Healthcare company using AI to develop new small-molecule drugs